ben-dl/gandi-live-dns/README.md

 And run the script:

 ```
+user@server:~$ source venv/bin/activate
-user@server:~$ ./gandi-live-dns.py
+user@server:~$ python gandi-live-dns.py --force
 ```

 If your IP has changed, it will be detected and the update will be triggered.
+The force option given above is explained in the next section.

 #### Command Line Arguments